lakshmankumar12/vimfiles/vim_notes.md

 # Navigation in vim

+Search: jump indent up square enclosing block

 w - beginning of next word
 b - beginning of current/prev word
 e - end of current/next word
 ge - end of prev word

+[c ]c - prev/next hunk
+[{    - prev point where { appears at col-1. i. beginning of the { block (function in c)

+[- ]- - prev/next line with lesser indent
+[+ ]+ - prev/next line with higher indent
+[= ]= - prev/next line with same indent by separated by lines with diff indent.

+[z   - start of prev fold (This is useful in xml to go to enclosing block)

 # Vim text object selectors